joeyhage/thinq-notifier/README.md

 | 12:00 PM     | 8:55 AM           | Washer            | Y                   | -                   | N                | Dryer is running                                                         |
 | 3:00 PM      | 8:55 AM           | Washer            | Y                   | 12:00 PM            | N                | Dryer is running                                                         |
 | 12:00 PM     | 8:55 AM           | Dryer             | N                   | -                   | N                | Latest event was the dryer                                               |

-## Current limitations

-- A notification will not be sent if the washer and dryer are running at the same time and the washer finishes first.
-It will see the most recent event was from the dryer and not see that the washer finished right before that which would mean the washer is still full.